 And here is the free pattern for a crochet Heart Christmas Tree ornament.

-I hope you enjoyed this project and I can’t wait to see your photos with this snowflake, feel free to tag me when you share your snowflakes on Instagram or Facebook, or you can use the hashtag #turquoisewithvanilla.
+I hope you enjoyed making the crochet Julia snowflake and I can’t wait to see your photos with this snowflake, so feel free to tag me when you share your snowflakes on Instagram or Facebook, or you can use the hashtag #turquoisewithvanilla.

 *Some links may be affiliate links which will allow me to make a small commission on any products purchased through my recommendation.
 Please note that this does not influence my opinion or recommendations in any way.